Michaelpalacce/SimpleSecrets/README.md

 3. During first start a new secret is created in the simplesecrets namespace containing the encryption key ( used to encrypt the secrets )
 4. Using the API, you create a new secret that will get stored in the database
 5. Create a new SimpleSecret object, stating the version of the secret you want to use ( optional ) and a new secret will be created in the same namespace with the same name
-6. If you do changes to the SimpleSecret Resource, like patch a version, the changes will be reflected in the Secret.
+6. If you change a SimpleSecret Object, like patch a version, the change will be reflected in the Secret.
 7. If you delete the SimpleSecret Resource, the Secret will also get deleted.

 ## Example: